StarbirdTech/AI-Blueprints/deep-learning/text-generation-with-rnn/README.md

 │        └── dict_torch_rnn_model.pt                          # Trained model for text_generation_with_RNN__Torch.ipynb
 │        └── encoder.pt                                       # Compresses the input into a compact representation and detain the most relevant features.
 │        └── tf_rnn_model.h5                                  # Trained model for the text_generation_with_RNN_TF.ipynb
-│   ├── text_generation_with_RNN_TF.ipynb                     # Notebook for the TensorFlow trained model
+│   ├── run-workflow-TF.ipynb                                 # Notebook for the TensorFlow trained model
-│   ├── text_generation_with_RNN_Torch.ipynb                  # Notebook for the Torch trained model
+│   ├── run-workflow-Torch.ipynb                              # Notebook for the Torch trained model
-│   ├── deploy.py                                             # Code to deploy
+│   ├── register-model.ipynb                                  # Code to deploy
 ├── README.md                                                 # Project documentation

 ```